 Looking for private housing can often turn out to be difficult because several applicants who want to compete for an apartment can be invited simultaneously to one viewing appointment.
 It is also important to pay attention to the components of the rental price.
 Online portals often only show what’s called “cold rent” (Kaltmiete), which does not include utilities such as electricity or heating.

-Everyone living in Germany is required to register their address within two weeks of your after moving in.
+Everyone living in Germany is required to register their address within two weeks after moving in if you will stay in Germany for more than three months.
 This does not apply if you are only staying temporarily with friends or “living” in a hostel.
 For your registration you will need:

 You will receive a confirmation of registration from the Citizen Service which you need for your Residence Permit or to open a German bank account.